 Cllr Mark Griggs : Vice-Chairman

-I have lived in Sandhurst for 22 years with my wife Julie and our 2 children.
+I moved to Sandhurst in 1997 with my wife Julie and two very young children.
 I was co-opted to the parish council in October 2019.
-I am interested in making a contribution to village life, to bring people together and to continue to work to make Sandhurst such a great place to live.
+My career in aviation started in 1985 working both at Gatwick and now at Heathrow.
+My interests include sports in general and gardening.
+I’m also particularly interested in the wine industry, especially those estates close by.
+I am very keen in making a contribution to village life, to bring residents together and to continue to work to make Sandhurst such a great place to live.

 Cllr Adam Kerry

 Cllr Katherine O'Neil M.B.E

 I have lived in Sandhurst for over 5 years having moved with my husband from a village in North Yorkshire where for a number of years I was a member of the Parish Council initially as the clerk and later as a councillor.
 I have a degree in French and German and taught those subjects for a number of years to children and adults before turning to primary education where taught all levels of junior school.
 I have two children a son and daughter and four grandchildren.
 For most of my life I have been involved up to County level in the Girl Guide Association working with age groups from Brownies to adults.
 I still help with Brownies in Hurst Green and am a regular member of the congregation at St Nicholas’ Church in Sandhurst.
 Along with my husband we have a number of responsibilities related to the Village Magazine.
 As most people will know from my involvement in the village Platinum Jubilee and Coronation celebrations as well as my chairmanship of the Neighbourhood plan Steering Group, I do like to help out where I can.

 Cllr Paul Phillipson